Best massage guns

 What you need to know: If you need something small enough to take along when traveling but powerful enough to offer effective relief, the Theragun Mini fits the bill.

-What you’ll love: It has a deeper stroke length than many full-size models, offers three-speed settings and is compatible with all of the company’s fourth-generation attachments.
+What you’ll love: It has a deeper stroke length than many full-size models, offers three-speed settings and is compatible with the company’s fourth-generation attachments.

 What you should consider: Some may find holding it awkward.